SAML-Toolkits/python3-saml/README.md

 ####OneLogin_Saml2_Settings - settings.py####

-Configuration of the OneLogin PHP Toolkit
+Configuration of the OneLogin Python Toolkit

-* ***__init__***  Initializes the settings: Sets the paths of the different folders and Loads settings info from settings file or array/object provided.
+* `__init__`  Initializes the settings: Sets the paths of the different folders and Loads settings info from settings file or array/object provided.
 * ***check_settings*** Checks the settings info.
 * ***get_errors*** Returns an array with the errors, the array is empty when the settings is ok.
 * ***get_sp_metadata*** Gets the SP metadata.
 The XML representation.